- The Security Council met on 27 March 2014 to examine the situation in Iraq, where national elections will take place in April.

 Following this meeting, the President of the Security Council adopted on 10 January 2014 a presidential statement on violence in Iraq.

 The United Nations Assistance Mission for Iraq (UNAMI), created on 14 August 2003 by Security Council resolution 1500, fosters the national reconciliation and reconstruction processes.
 It is also responsible for facilitating regional dialogue on security, refugees and energy as part of the process involving Iraq’s neighboring states.

-The Head of UNAMI and UNSG’s Special Representative for Iraq is Mr. Martin Kobler (Germany).
-He was appointed in August 2011 to replace Mr Ad Melkert.
+The Head of UNAMI and UNSG’s Special Representative for Iraq is Mr. Nickolay Mladenov (Bulgaria).
+Appointed in August 2013, he replaces Mr Martin Kobler.